symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

     $documentManager->persist($myBlock);

 The above on its own will not be enough however, because there is no parent (``$parentPage``) to link the blocks to.
-There are several possible options for what you can use as the parent:
+There are several possible options that you can use as the parent:

 - Link the blocks directly to the root document (not shown)
-- Create a document from the PHPCR bundle (shown below using the Generic document type)
+- Create a document from the PHPCR bundle (shown below using the ``Generic`` document type)
-- Create a document from the CMF ContentBundle (shown below using StaticContent document type)
+- Create a document from the CMF ContentBundle (shown below using ``StaticContent`` document type)

 Using the PHPCR
 ---------------

-Create the following class inside your ``DataFixtures/PHPCR`` directory:
+To store a CMF block directly in the PHPCR, create the following class inside your ``DataFixtures/PHPCR`` directory:

 .. code-block:: html+php

     <?php
     // src/Acme/MainBundle/DataFixtures/PHPCR/LoadBlockWithPhpcrParent.php
     namespace Acme\MainBundle\DataFixtures\ORM;

     use Doctrine\Common\DataFixtures\AbstractFixture;